mar4eCPS/About-Me/README.md

 # About-Me

-Im a admin on Creative-PS
+Im a admin & Developer on Creative-PS

 I can code in C++, C# and lua!